gwtproject/gwt-site/src/main/markdown/doc/latest/DevGuideUiCustomCells.md

    * A custom {@link Cell} used to render a string that contains the name of a
    * color.
    */
-  static class ColorCell extends AbstractCell&lt;String&gt; {
+  static class ColorCell extends AbstractCell<String> {

     /**
      * The HTML templates used to render the cell.